5 Steps for Writing a Case Study for Business (+Templates)

 • If you can’t (or aren’t allowed to) share hard sales numbers, refer to softer KPIs: time saved, customer happiness scores, expanding the community, or enhancing brand visibility.

-Pro Tip
+Pro tip

 If possible, by all means include quotes from your client.
 Results should speak for themselves, obviously, but showing the real human whose problems you solved makes for a much more powerful narrative.
 Plus, it further adds credibility to the case study.
-Start by preparing a list of powerful case study questions to guide your client interviews.8
+Start by preparing a list of powerful case study questions to guide your client interviews.

 5. Finish with recommendations and next steps

-Everyone enjoys a solid epilogue.
-To end on a high note, include a list of key findings from your case study.
 Even if a given reader won’t decide to get in touch with you, at least you’ll provide them with a valuable source of knowledge—sometimes that’s enough to keep your company top of mind in the future.

 Now, not every case study requires a call to action (especially if your main purpose is to inform and educate rather than convert, which is okay, too), but for those more commercially-oriented ones, do add it.